wesleyaou/pilot/README.md

-# PILOT AUTO
+# PILOT
-An open source car operating system for Raspberry Pi
+An open source carPC operating system for Raspberry Pi wrriten using Python 3.